The story behind Sister Lost

 In 1999 I was 23 years old, in the early stages of my marketing career, working for a manufacturing company based in northeast Minneapolis.
 The campus was located right on the Mississippi River in one of the oldest neighborhoods in the city – a perfect location for a history buff like me.

 I spent many happy lunch breaks walking around the area and exploring.
 I remember one house in particular that caught my eye: an abandoned turn-of-the-century clapboard two-story, painted pink and surrounded by lilac bushes gone wild.
 I would glance at the front window as I walked by and imagine the ghost of a child looking out at me.
+Here's that house, circa 1962 (unfortunately it has since been torn down and replaced by an apartment building):

 And then the story of Latanisha Carmichael hit the news in November of that year, and the story that would become Sister Lost over twenty years later started to take shape.